Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 - Unstable systems (higher G) tend to change in such a way that they become more stable (lower G).
 - Free energy increases when a reaction is somehow pushed away from equilibrium.
 - Any change from the equilibrium position will have a positive ∆G and will not be spontaneous.
 For this reason, systems never spon- taneously move away from equilibrium.
+- A process is spontaneous and can perform work only when it is moving toward equilibrium.